Our knowledge of orthopaedics. Your best health.

 Cause

-Osteoporosis is a natural phenomenon that occurs with aging.
-As we get older, our bones weaken.
-When the vertebrae in the spine weaken, they can narrow and become flatter.
-This can make elderly patients shorter and lead to a rounded back, a hump, or a bent-forward look to the spine.
+Osteoporosis is a common part of getting older.
+As we get older, our bones get weaker.
+When the vertebrae in the spine weaken, they can shrink and flatten.
+This can make older adults shorter and give them a curved back or a hunched appearance.

 Changes in the spine from the progression of osteoporosis